seL4/docs/SetupUbuntu.rst

 Both SEL4 and CAmkES require these steps.
 After completing the steps on this page, go to the respective build instructions page for the project you're trying to build (SEL4, [[CAmkES]]...).
 Projects using CAmkES (the seL4 component system) need Haskell and some extra python libraries in addition to the standard build tools.

 === Debian machines ===
-Unfortunately, Debian is in a state of flux between the old Emdebian approach and the new MultiArch approach to cross-compilation.
+Unfortunately, Debian is in a state of flux between the old Emdebian approach and the new Multi``Arch approach to cross-compilation.

 On Wheezy and before, you need to use the Emdebian toolchains.
 Library support is now available on Jessie and later, but not a full complement of cross compilers.